tnas/reordering-library/README.md

 kcachegrind callgrind.out.XXX
 </code>

-* For graphical performance visualization KCachegrind has been used.
+* For graphical performance visualization, KCachegrind has been used.
+The file callgrind.out.XXX is yielded by Callgrind, and XXX is the process identifier.